 Pedal mode is the most straight forward.
 Operation is quite simple.
 The maximum amperage is set on the panel.
 Then the foot pedal is used to start and stop the arc as well as vary the amperage from the minimum welding setting, up to the maximum welding setting selected on the panel.
-Down Slope should remain zeroed out, or set at the minimum allowed setting.
+When used in pedal mode, only the Pre Flow and Post Flow should be adjusted.
+Down Slope should remain zeroed out, (set at the minimum allowed setting).

 2T mode and 4T mode offer two modes used with the torch switch that is included with the TIG torch.
-This is used to control the torch cycle through functions of Pre/Post Flow, Up/Down Slope, Start/End Amps.
-(Though this unit may not allow all of these functions to be adjusted, they are still present in the function and have been preset for best operation) In 2T mode, the torch switch is simply pressed and held to start the arc and cycle the preprogrammed settings.
+This is used to control the torch cycle through preset functions of Pre/Post Flow, Up/Down Slope, Start/End Amps.
+Even though some of these functions are not adjustable on this unit, they do have "fixed" values in the weld cycle.
+In 2T mode, the torch switch is simply pressed and held to start the arc and cycle the preprogrammed settings.
 Once arc termination is desired, the switch is released.
-In 4T mode, the Torch trigger is held down to start the pre-flow and initiate the arc.
-The switch is then released and the unit begins up-slope until it reaches the welding current.
-The weld is continued without the switch being pressed.
-Once the weld is nearing finish, the torch switch is once again pressed and held to down slope to tail off the
+In 4T mode, the Torch trigger is held down to start the pre-flow and initiate the arc at the minimum Start Amperage allowed by the units programing (5 or 20 amps depending on whether you are operating in DC or AC).
+The switch is then released and the unit ramps immediately to the welding current.
+The